Home Page Introduction Our Mission & Purpose The Events Memorial Honor Guard Freedom

 • Introduction - An Introduction page including "What's New" and current events plus an add on entitled "Military Short Stories"

-• Our Mission & Purpose - Spells out our reason for being & what we do plus our Special Projects
+• Our Mission & Purpose - Spells out our reason for being & what we do plus our Special Projects that we fund

 • Veterans History Project - Lists those Lexington veterans who have submitted interviews to Washington